 With children, discovering the presence of GERD is even more difficult; babies and toddlers are especially hard to diagnose, because of their limited capacity for communication.
 Even as children get older, they may complain irregularly of stomach aches or chest pain, and it’s not always obvious what the cause is.

 Treatment of GERD comes in a variety of forms; it can include lifestyle changes and medical intervention.
+Acupuncture has been found to provide relief to GERD.
 Smoking cessation, not lying down for a period of time after eating, weight loss and dietary changes can all help manage the symptoms of GERD.
 Antacids may be recommended, and in the most severe scenarios, surgery may be required after a series of diagnostics.

 The influx of acid towards the top of the digestive system can cause the deterioration of the enamel of sufferer’s teeth; the refluxed acid can, and often does, reach the mouth.
 Because the rest of your digestive system is not externally visible, your dentist may well be the first person to notice you have GERD; because smoking cessation and a good diet are already key elements to proper dental care, they will also be able to provide you with the tools and knowledge necessary to undergo GERD reducing lifestyle changes.
 Taking your children to the dentist is also especially important since it can be so hard to detect in young people.
 As an over 30 years experienced dental clinic, Markham Dental Centre will be able to help you get your acid reflux under control.